This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 7. Shop Until You Drop at The Pavilion

 Sometimes, the kid(s) need a break from all the cultural stuff.
 Who are we kidding, we do too.
 There is no better place to do this than The Pavilion.

 Yes, there is shopping here, good shopping at that.
-But most everyone is here for the eating and people watching experience.
+But most everyone is here for the eating and the people-watching experience.
 It’s a great reprieve from the heat, and if you’re looking for Western Food, there is plenty here.

-There is also a large movie complex within, if the family really feels like, as Bailey would say, “Chillin”.
+There is also a large movie complex within the shopping mall, if the family really feels like it.

 No visit to this town is complete without a visit to this figurehead of Malaysia.

 9. Explore the Batu Caves